 - Make a holiday routine.
 Switch gears from Halloween to New Year’s.
 Account for travel, family visits and other planned get-togethers, then base your exercise schedule on remaining available time.

 We have walk-in medical clinics all over the Las Vegas and Phoenix metro areas.
 Check out our clinic locations and stop in today!
-For more information about Banner Urgent Care, call our main office at (480) 988-9108.
-Thanks for stopping by the Banner Urgent Care blog!
+For more information about Urgent Care Extra, call our main office at (480) 988-9108.
+Thanks for stopping by the Urgent Care Extra blog!